-2.1 A firm must carry out an ICAAP in accordance with the PRA's ICAA rules.
+- 2.1 A firm must carry out an ICAAP in accordance with the PRA's ICAA rules.
 These include requirements on the firm to assess on an ongoing basis the amounts, types and distribution of capital that it considers adequate to cover the level and nature of the risks to which it is or might be exposed.
 This assessment should cover the major sources of risks to the firm's ability to meet its liabilities as they fall due, and should incorporate stress testing and scenario analysis.
 If a firm is merely attempting to replicate the PRA's own methodologies, it will not be carrying out its own assessment in accordance with the ICAA rules.
-The ICAAP should be documented and updated annually by the firm, or more frequently if changes in the business, strategy, nature or scale of its activities or operational environment suggest that the current level of financial resources is no longer adequate.

-- 2.2 The PRA expects firms, in the first instance, to take responsibility for ensuring that the capital they have is adequate, with the ICAAP being an integral part of meeting this expectation.
+The ICAAP should be documented and updated annually by the firm, or more frequently if changes in the business, strategy, nature or scale of its activities or operational environment suggest that the current level of financial resources is no longer adequate. - 2.2 The PRA expects firms, in the first instance, to take responsibility for ensuring that the capital they have is adequate, with the ICAAP being an integral part of meeting this expectation.
 The PRA expects an ICAAP to be the responsibility of a firm's management body, that it is approved by the management body, and that it is used as an integral part of the firm's management process and decision making.
 The processes and systems used to produce the ICAAP should ensure that the assessment of the adequacy of a firm's financial resources is reported to its management body as often as is necessary. - 2.3 The ICAAP, and internal processes and systems supporting it, should be proportionate to the nature, scale and complexity of the activities of a firm, as set out in Internal Capital Adequacy Assessment 3.3 in the PRA's Rulebook.
 Where a firm has identified risks as not being material, it should be able to provide evidence of the assessment process that determined this and discuss why that conclusion has been reached. - 2.4 Liquidity risk should also be assessed, including in relation to potential losses arising from the liquidation of assets and increases in the cost of funding during periods of stress.
-The requirements in relation to liquidity risk may be found in PS11/15.(6) - 2.5 As set out in further detail below, the PRA also expects firms to develop a framework for stress testing, scenario analysis and capital management that captures the full range of risks to which they are exposed and enables these risks to be assessed against a range of plausible yet severe scenarios.
+The requirements in relation to liquidity risk may be found in PS11/15.9 - 2.5 As set out in further detail below, the PRA also expects firms to develop a framework for stress testing, scenario analysis and capital management that captures the full range of risks to which they are exposed and enables these risks to be assessed against a range of plausible yet severe scenarios.
 The ICAAP document should outline how stress testing supports capital planning for the firm. - 2.6 Where a firm uses a model to aid its assessment of the level of capital adequacy, it should be appropriately conservative and should contribute to prudent risk management and measurement.
-The firm should expect the PRA to investigate the structure, parameterisation and governance of the model, and the PRA will seek reassurance that the firm understands the attributes, outputs and limitations of the model, and that it has the appropriate skills and expertise to operate, maintain and develop the model. - The Capital Requirements Directive (2013/36/EU) (CRD) and the Capital Requirements Regulation (575/2013) (CRR), jointly 'CRD IV'.
-PRA Supervisory Statement SS5/13, 'The Internal Capital Adequacy Assessment Process - (ICAAP) and the Supervisory Review and Evaluation Process (SREP)', December 2013; www.bankofengland.co.uk/pra/Pages/publications/icaap.aspx. - (3) PRA Supervisory Statement SS6/13, 'Stress testing, scenario analysis and capital planning', December 2013; www.bankofengland.co.uk/pra/Pages/publications/stresstesting.aspx. - (4) June 2014; www.bankofengland.co.uk/publications/Documents/praapproach/ bankingappr1406.pdf. - (5) PRA Statement of Policy, 'The PRA's methodologies for setting Pillar 2 capital', July 2015; www.bankofengland.co.uk/pra/Pages/publications/sop/2015/ pramethodologies.aspx. - (6) PRA Policy Statement PS11/15, 'CRD IV: Liquidity', November 2014; www.bankofengland.co.uk/pra/Pages/publications/ps/2015/ps1115.aspx.
+The firm should expect the PRA to investigate the structure, parameterisation and governance of the model, and the PRA will seek reassurance that the firm understands the attributes, outputs and limitations of the model, and that it has the appropriate skills and expertise to operate, maintain and develop the model.